 Next up are the executors.
 These are the people who will be responsible for carrying out your wishes.
 It will be down to them to collect all of the assets of the estate, deal with any paperwork and pay any debts, taxes, funeral and administration costs, using money from your estate.
 They will also need to pay out the gifts and transfer any property to the other beneficiaries.

 It is advisable to choose more than one executor, just in case anything happens to one of them.
 You can choose up to four people to be your executors; these are usually:

 - A Public Trustee if nobody else is willing to act.

 Choosing your executors is extremely important and you think carefully before making a decision.
 You should always approach anyone you are thinking of appointing as an executor to see if they will agree to take on the responsibility.
 If someone you appoint is not willing to be an executor, they have a right to refuse.

 Ensuring that your Will is Legal

 For your will to be legal and valid, you need to sign it in front of two witnesses.
-Those witnesses must also sign the will document and neither they nor their husband, wives or civil partners can benefit from your will in anyway.
+Those witnesses must also sign the will document.
+Neither your witnesses nor their spouses or civil partners can benefit from your will in any way.
 In other words, they need to be neutral.

-If you can’t sign the will, it can also be signed on your behalf, as long as you’re in the room and it is signed at your direction.
-However, you must have the mental capacity to make the will, otherwise the document is invalid.
+If you can’t sign the will, someone else can sign on your behalf, as long as you’re in the room and it is signed at your direction.
+However, you must have the mental capacity to make the will.
+Otherwise the document is invalid.

 Citizens Advice outlines the following criteria for your document to be valid:

 - It must be made voluntarily and without pressure from any other person.